samiux/samiux.github.io/lychee.md

 ## Known issues

-A more powerful CPU and more memory are required.
+- A more powerful CPU and more memory are required.
 You will experience slow launching speed of applications when using Intel i7-4650U CPU (2 core 4 Threading).
 ClamAV uses at least 3GB RAM.
+- Non-existent directory will cause high CPU usage.

 ## Reference